wireapp/wire-server/docs/developer/cassandra-interaction.md

 ## Understanding more about cassandra

+### primary partition clustering keys

 Confused about primary key, partition key, and clustering key?
 See e.g. [this post](https://blog.devgenius.io/cassandra-primary-vs-partitioning-vs-clustering-keys-3b3fa0e317f4) or [this one](https://dzone.com/articles/cassandra-data-modeling-primary-clustering-partiti)

+### optimizing parallel request performance

+See the thoughts in https://github.com/wireapp/wire-server/pull/1345#discussion_r567829234 - measuring overall and per-request performance and trying out different settings here might be worthwhile if increasing read or write performance is critical.